GoogleCloudPlatform/community/tutorials/managing-gcp-projects-with-terraform/index.md

 Changes in this tutorial made without Terraform are done with the Google [Cloud SDK](https://cloud.google.com/sdk/) `gcloud` command-line tool.
 This tutorial assumes that you have this tool installed and authorized to work with your account per the [documentation](https://cloud.google.com/sdk/docs/authorizing).

+This tutorial requires terraform v0.12.0+ and google_provider 3.0.0+ however the previous version using google_provider 2.x.x can still be found [here](https://github.com/GoogleCloudPlatform/community/tree/af5148120947b493d9a19531a763dac4b02b3e00/tutorials/managing-gcp-projects-with-terraform).
+Note that the current files have been tested with

+    Terraform v0.12.18
+    + provider.google v3.3.0
+    + provider.random v2.2.1

 ## Costs

 This tutorial uses billable components of GCP, including: